topbitdu/unidom-geo/ROADMAP.md

 ## v1.2
 1. Improve the As Located concern to add the #is_located! method
+2. Improve the Location model to add the #locate? method

 ## v1.3
+1. Improve the As Located concern to add the #is_located? method
-1. As Locator concern
+2. As Locator concern
-2. Improve the As Locator concern to add the #locate! method
+3. Improve the As Locator concern to add the #locate! method